coverclock/com-diag-hazer/README.md

 factory defaults when it is power cycled.
 Among other things, this allows me to use SimpleRTK2B boards interchangeably in the field.

-> Ultimately, neither the the Digi Xbee3 SX 900MHz radios, nor the same
+> Ultimately, neither the the Digi Xbee3 SX 900MHz radios, nor the Digi Xbee3
-> form-factor Digi Xbee3 LTE-M cellular radios, met my needs, although I tried
+> LTE-M cellular radios which have the same form factor and are pin compatible,
-> both (the latter using AT&T LTE-M SIMs).
-As far as I can tell, both worked
+> met my needs, although I tried both, the latter using AT&T LTE-M SIMs.
+As
-> as advertised.
+> far as I can tell, however, both worked as advertised.

 ## Spurious /dev/ttyACM Characters on Intel NUC/Ubuntu